 The list of elite-level battlers whom Roman defeated is impressive by any measure: Estrada, Akira Yaegashi, Edgar Sosa, Brian Viloria, McWilliams Arroyo and Carlos Cuadras were all top-level talents and all were bested by “Chocolatito.”
 And all, it should be noted, were either in, or very close to, their respective primes when they faced the pride of Nicaragua.
 Despite this, most of these duels were barely competitive.
 Only Estrada and Cuadras can be said to have given Gonzalez serious tests; the others, as capable as they may have been, were outclassed.
 Simply put, Gonzalez’s run from 2010 to 2017 was something to behold and sets him apart from every other world champion in the game.

 But the feel good story and the run of great victories couldn’t go on forever.
-From Thailand came a powerful young warrior named Srisaket Sor Rungvisai and on paper it looked to be another opportunity for Gonzalez to showcase his extraordinary skills on HBO and little more.
-Overlooked at the time was that while Rungvisai was an unknown with four losses on his record, he was in fact an extremely rugged and durable fighter with absolutely nothing to lose.
-Also, to judge from his stocky frame and bulging muscles, he was in all likelihood a featherweight disguised as a super flyweight.
-Few commentators like to talk much about the implications of the day-before weigh-in, but in retrospect it’s clear Rungvisai numbers among the boxers who have learned to exploit it for maximum advantage.
+From Thailand came a powerful young warrior named Srisaket Sor Rungvisai and on paper it looked to be another showcase for Roman’s extraordinary skills on HBO and little more.
+Overlooked at the time was that while Rungvisai was an unknown with four losses on his record, he was also extremely rugged and durable and he had absolutely nothing to lose.
+Also, to judge from his stocky frame and bulging muscles, he was likely a featherweight disguised as a super flyweight.
+Few commentators like to talk much about the implications of the day-before weigh-in, but it’s clear Rungvisai numbers among the boxers who have learned to exploit it for maximum advantage.

 But this circumstance only bolsters the standing of Gonzalez, as Roman’s heroic performance in one of the best fights of the decade is also one of the primary reasons to choose him as the boxer of the decade.
 In the opening round he tasted the canvas for the first time in his career, confirming that he was both past his prime and physically out-gunned by the burly Thai, the latter doing all he could to turn the match into a brutal, grueling, war of attrition, with plenty of rough stuff and headbutts mixed into his attack.
 Before long Gonzalez was badly cut and taking serious punishment and all knew he was facing a challenge unlike any before in his prolific career.